-- Property owned by The Nature Conservancy would be eligible for the proposed exemption. - Beginning with taxes payable in 2025, the exemption would shift property taxes away from the exempted conservation land and onto all other properties, including homesteads, increasing homeowner property tax refunds by less than \$5,000 in FY 2026. - Tax year impact is allocated to the following fiscal year.
+- The estimate is based on the November 2024 forecast. - Property owned by The Nature Conservancy would be eligible for the proposed exemption. - Beginning with taxes payable in 2026, the exemption would shift property taxes away from the exempted conservation land and onto all other properties, including homesteads, increasing homeowner property tax refunds by less than \$5,000 in FY 2027. - Tax year impact is allocated to the following fiscal year.